 These international organizations are available in 8 CFR 316.20.

-If you decide to certify the student's eligibility, enter your recommendation into the Student and Exchange Visitor Information System (SEVIS).
-Print the supporting Form I-20, sign pages 1 and 3 and give the form to the student
+If the DSO decides to certify the student's eligibility, the DSO must enter their recommendation into the Student and Exchange Visitor Information System (SEVIS).
+The DSO should then print the supporting Form I-20, sign pages 1 and 2 and give the form to the student.

 This type of employment can be full-time or part-time.
-However, the student must be full-time student and maintain status.
+However, the student must be full-time student when the school is in session and maintain status.

 This authorization is valid for one year.
 If the job continues to be available, the student must apply for continued employment authorization six or more months before the authorization expires.